exercism/python/exercises/practice/sieve/.approaches/introduction.md

     return prime
 ```

-The these here is nested, explicit `for` loops to move through ranges, testing validity as we go.
+The theme here is nested, explicit `for` loops to move through ranges, testing validity as we go.

 For details and another example see [`nested-loops`][approaches-nested].